Chapter 4: Construction Details, Section 72: Slope Protection

 Before placement of the broken concrete, inspect the material and be sure the reinforcement has been removed flush to the surface of concrete.

 The method for placing rock will either be Method A or Method B, whichever the contract designates, as discussed in Section 4-7203A, “Rock Slope Protection,” of this manual.

 Slope paving is a broader term that covers a variety of methods for paving slopes, including colored slope paving, exposed aggregate slope paving, and slope paving with concrete pavers.
 The plans will designate which type applies at each location.

 Test panels may be specified in the special provisions.

 For details about concrete production, review Section 4-90, “Concrete,” of this manual.
 When shotcrete is to be used, review Section 4-53, “Shotcrete,” of this manual.

-When specified, ensure coloring is added to the concrete.
+When specified, verify that coloring is added to the concrete.

-Observe construction to ensure the contractor does the placing, finishing, and curing as specified.
+Observe construction to make sure the contractor does the placing, finishing, and curing as specified.

 When exposed aggregate slope paving is specified, ensure any concrete set retarders are used in accordance with manufacturer instructions.

 When slope paving with concrete pavers is specified, ensure the special provision requirements are met.